turbot/steampipe-plugin-oci/docs/tables/oci_core_network_security_group.md

 ```

-## List NSG whose inbound access is open to the internet
+## List NSGs whose inbound access is open to the internet

 ```sql
 select